 What biology can teach robots about working together

-What happens when developmental biology principles guide the behavior of robot swarms?
-The Nature Outlook: Robotics and artificial intelligence’s recent article highlights that scientists at the University of Bristol are bridging the gap between biology and engineering.
+An article from the Nature Outlook: Robotics and Artificial Intelligence reveals how scientists at the University of Bristol are bridging the gap between biology and engineering.
 By applying insights from morphogenesis, researchers are developing intelligent robot swarms capable of responding to their environments.
-This innovative approach has practical applications, such as nanoparticle swarms targeting tumor cells and light-controlled cell behavior to enhance wound healing.
-Read the full article here>>

 About Nature Outlooks: